Collabora Online - Community Page

-Are you interested in contributing but don’t know where to start?
-Head over to the documentation or start by following these step-by-step instructions and build CODE
+Are you interested in contributing but do not know where to start?
+Head over to the documentation or start by following these step-by-step instructions and build CODE from scratch.

 Build CODE